Supersymmetric hybrid inflation and current-carrying metastable cosmic strings in $SU(4)_c \times SU(2)_L \times U(1)_R$: SUGRA corrections and nonminimal K a hler potential

 We take the following general form of the K\"ahler potential:

 where $m_P \simeq 2.4 \times 10^{18}$ GeV is the reduced Planck mass.
 Additionally, for the sake of simplicity, the contribution of many other terms e.g., of the form

-is assumed to be zero.
+is ignored.
 Alternatively, we can effectively absorb these extra contributions coming from the $\Phi$ superfield into various couplings of the above K\"ahler potential as only the $|S|$ field plays an active role during inflation.
-The sugra scalar potential is given by
+The SUGRA scalar potential is given by

 with $z_{i}$ being the bosonic components of the superfields $z _{i}\in \{S,\Phi,H,\bar{H},\cdots\}$ and we have defined